bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

     Even if `pkg` is used via both `require` and `import` in an application (for example, via `import` in application code and via `require` by a dependency) each reference of `pkg` will contain the same state; and modifying that state from either module system will apply to both.

-Any plugins that attach to the package’s singleton would need to separately attach to both the CommonJS and ES module singletons.
+Any plugins that attach to the package's singleton would need to separately attach to both the CommonJS and ES module singletons.

 This approach is appropriate for any of the following use cases: